wazo-platform/wazo-platform.org/content/install.md

 # Install the Wazo Platform UC use case

+## Requirements

+- Memory: 2 GiB of memory is a tight minimum
+- Storage: 2.5 GiB of storage is a very tight minimum, 8 GiB is comfortable

+## Procedure

 To install the Unified Communication use case in an all-in-one setup, do the following steps:

-1. Install a Debian 10 Buster system
+1. Install a Debian 10 Buster system with a default locale with an UTF-8 charset.
 2. Run the following commands as root on the Debian system to provision sudo, git and Ansible: